-Methods: Using 9 U.S. North American AIDS Cohort Collaboration on Research and Design (NA-ACCORD) cohorts during 2009–2013 (~30,000 patients/year), we assessed timing of HIV care receipt, demographics, and VS status at last test (<200 vs. ?200 copies/mL).
-We standardized MMP to NA-ACCORD data, using multivariable regression models of care attendance (inside vs. exclusively outside MMP’s sampling period) and VS among NA-ACCORD participants, to yield adjusted national VS estimates with 95% confidence intervals (CI).
+Methods: Using full calendar years of NA-ACCORD data, we assessed timing of HIV care attendance (inside versus exclusively outside MMP’s four-month sampling period), VS status at last test (<200 vs. ?200 copies/mL), and associated demographics.
+These external estimates were used to standardize MMP to NA-ACCORD data with multivariable regression models of care attendance and VS , yielding adjusted 2009–2013 VS estimates with 95% confidence intervals (CI).

 Results: Weighted percentages of VS among persons in HIV care were 67% in 2009 and 77% in 2013.
 These estimates are slightly lower than previously published MMP estimates (72% and 80% in 2009 and 2013, respectively).
 The number of persons receiving HIV care was previously underestimated by 20% because patients receiving care exclusively outside the MMP sampling period did not contribute toward the weighted population estimate.

 Conclusions: Careful examination of national surveillance estimates using data triangulation and novel methodologies can improve the robustness of VS estimates.